 Disciple Bible Study

-Disciple Bible Study is a program of disciplined Bible study aimed at developing strong Christian leaders.
-It focuses on the disciple as learner, believer, follower, proclaimer and servant while providing the fellowship of a small group for study, prayer, preparation, support and servanthood.
+Disciple Bible Study focuses on the disciple as learner, believer, follower, proclaimer and servant while providing the fellowship of a small group for study, prayer, preparation, support and servanthood.

 Disciple Bible Study assumes that the Bible is key to renewal in the church and affirms that the canon was formed as it is in order for God to speak to us.
 The study gives the Old and New Testaments equal time, emphasizing the wholeness of the Bible as a revelation of God, and draws upon the work of scholars to aid understanding of the Bible.